georgevdl/MusicMap/README.md

 Connect your music to the places where you discovered it.
 Identify a song, then share it to this application and add it to your own Music Map.

+Future feature: Global map which will contain songs shared by all users.
+Allows you to find new music (possibly filtered by genre or date of discovery) in new places.

 ### Screenshots

 After the user shares the link to a track the application will start downloading its metadata